OlyMarco/Behaviourally-based-Synthesis-of-Scene-aware-Footstep-Sound-Demo-/README.md

   You should load the scene file *The_Viking_Village.unity* in Unity 3D (URP) Core.
 ## Basic Inputs:
-  Use *W, A, S, D* and your mouse to basically control the character.
+  Use *W, A, S, D* and mouse to basically control the character.

   *LeftShift* to run, *LeftControl* to crawl and *Space* to jump.